 Problem domain

 Violence in schools constitutes a serious problem in many countries, especially where weapons such as guns are involved.
 Although school is meant to be a secure and friendly place, many children are afraid to go there because they are often threatened and bullied by other children.
-In such environment, the fact that these last individual can have relatively easy access to guns can result on enormous tragedies, as seen in the past.
-That kind of environment is unacceptable and something has to be done in order to prevent further violence.
+Moreover, the fact that the latter children can have relatively easy access to guns can result in enormous tragedies, as seen in the past.
+This kind of environment is unacceptable and something has to be done in order to prevent further violence.

 In this project we are focusing on some of the individual's characteristics (and the connections between them) in order to predict whether a teenager is likely to carry a gun in school.